 English 170 Graduate Assistantships

 The Department of English offers a large, lecture-style Introduction To Literature course to undergraduates, and utilizes a number of course facilitators who run break-out sessions and online discussions with smaller sections of the large group.
-The department reserves three of these facilitator positions specifically for incoming MFA students.
-This award involves approximately 20 hours of work per week, in exchange for a resident tuition waiver.
+The department reserves between 4-8 of these facilitator positions specifically for incoming MFA students.
+This award involves approximately 20 hours of work per week, in exchange for a tuition waiver.
 No stipend is attached to this position.
 Interested program applicants should follow the same steps as those for a teaching assistantship.

 Eastern Washington University participates in the Western Interstate Commission for Higher Education (WICHE) program, in which applicants from WICHE member states (Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, Wyoming, and the U.S. Pacific territories) can be awarded a tuition reduction (to the resident rate) for their first year of graduate study in another member state.
 All applicants to the MFA program are automatically considered for a WICHE waiver if they reside in one of the relevant states or territories, so no formal application is necessary.
 Because the tuition reduction applies only to the first year of graduate study, it is imperative that recipients of a WICHE waiver take formal steps to establish Washington state residency well before the start of classes their first fall.

 Non-Resident Tuition Scholarships